PeterBohai/covid19-CLI-Tracker/README.md

 A prompt will be shown to the user upon execution.
 If the user wishes to display the default countries, simply enter blank to conintue.
 The default countries displayed are *USA, Italy, China, Canada, Thailand, and Taiwan*.

+**Regarding Color**: The colored fonts displayed could be different depending on the theme preferences set for the command line/terminal.

 **Display other countries** (Not default): Upon seeing the initial prompt, enter any character or string.
 Type desired countries to observe by typing their official names separated by commas.